Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient

+We introduce \emph{English-Pivoted CoT Training}, leveraging the model’s robust reasoning capabilities developed predominantly in English, by explicitly constraining the intermediate CoT reasoning steps to English, while maintaining inputs and final responses in the target low-resource language.
 Formally, let $x$ denote an input problem expressed in the target (low-resource) language, and let $y$ represent the final answer also in the target language.
 We denote the chain-of-thought reasoning trace as $C$, which is constrained to be in English.
 The rationale behind this design is that models typically have been extensively trained in English for reasoning tasks, and we hypothesize that their latent spaces are more robustly aligned with English reasoning processes.
 Our method is designed to learn the conditional probability distribution:

 where $\theta$ represents the parameters of the language model, $C=(s_1, \dots, s_n)$ is the chain-of-thought, comprising natural language reasoning steps $s_i$.
-Following recent works~\cite{zelikman2022star,openaio1}, we explicitly separate $C$ and $y$ by a special token (e.g. \emph{``</think>''}) to mark the transition between the reasoning trace and the final answer.
+Following recent works~\cite{zelikman2022star,openaio1}, we explicitly separate $C$ and $y$ by a special token (e.g. \emph{``$<$/think$>$''}) to mark the transition between the reasoning trace and the final answer.

-Given a training dataset $D=\{(x, C, y)\}$ consisting of tuples where: \begin{itemize} \item $x \in S_T$: input in the target low-resource language. \item $C \in S_{en}$: reasoning trace in English. \item $y \in S_T$: final answer in the target low-resource language. \end{itemize} we optimize the following objective during training:

-where $\log P_\theta(C \vert x)$ optimizes the model to generate English reasoning traces given input in different languages, and $\log P_\theta(y \vert x, \hat{C})$ with $\hat{C} = \theta(x)$ pushes the model to generate final response based on both the input (in target language) and the generated reasoning trace.
+Given a training dataset $D=\{(x, C, y)\}$ consisting of tuples where: \begin{itemize} \item $x \in S_T$: input in the target low-resource language. \item $C \in S_{en}$: reasoning trace in English. \item $y \in S_T$: final answer in the target low-resource language. \end{itemize} we optimize the following objective during training: { } where $\log P_\theta(C \vert x)$ optimizes the model to generate English reasoning traces given input in different languages, and $\log P_\theta(y \vert x, \hat{C})$ with $\hat{C} = \theta(x)$ pushes the model to generate final response based on both the input (in target language) and the generated reasoning trace.
 Additionally, each objective can be balanced with hyperparameter weights $\alpha$ and $\beta$.
-In this initial work, we set both the hyperparameters $\alpha$ and $\beta$ to 1 for simplicity.
+By default, we set both the hyperparameters $\alpha$ and $\beta$ to $1.0$.